 Darren Henley, Chief Executive of Arts Council England said of the initiative: “Thanks to National Lottery players, we’re helping children to lead creative lives during lockdown and beyond.
 We know that being creative teaches young people new skills, as well as increasing their overall happiness and wellbeing.
 These art boxes will help more children from every background get the chance to flourish despite the challenges they’re facing right now.”

-Working with partners in the local area to both fund and direct boxes to families, including lead partner Creative Connections and youth sector specialist Youth Action, 300 children have initially received the box with more set to go into production for hand-delivery or pick-up in the coming weeks.
-Not only does the box go some way to bringing the festival experience back to life under COVID-19 measures, it provides all of the stationery needed for children moving from primary to secondary school as the summer holidays draw to a close.
+Working with partners in the local area to both fund and direct boxes to families, including lead partner Creative Connections and youth sector specialist Youth Action, 600 children have initially received the box with more set to go into production for hand-delivery or pick-up in the coming weeks.
+Not only does the box go some way to bringing the festival experience back to life under COVID-19 measures, it provides all of the stationery needed for children moving from primary to secondary school as the summer holidays draw to a close and most importantly a workspace to be able to continue with studies in the family home.

 Jaffer Hussain Chair of Creative Connections (Local Cultural Educational Partnership) said: